material-components/material-components-web/packages/mdc-select/README.md

 <option value="" disabled selected></option>
 ```

+For the enhanced select, simply leave the `mdc-select__selected-text` element empty and don't specify an element as
+selected.

 #### Disabled select

 Add the `mdc-select--disabled` class to the `mdc-select` element, and add the `disabled` attribute to the